mont-d-or/moulin-rouge/README.md

 ### Run Playwright tests

+Make sure the server is up and running, then run:

-    pnpm dlx playwright test
+    pnpm playwright test

+Options:

-Use option `--trace on` to get details about failing execution.
+- `--trace on` to get details about failing execution.
+- `--ui` to run the test from the UI and generate execution video.

 ### Generate new playwright tests

     pnpm dlx playwright codegen

+### Update browsers after playwright update

+    pnpm exec playwright install

+### Update local pnpm version

+    pnpm add -g @pnpm/exe

+### Format all files

+    pnpm exec prettier . --write